 - Make sure package delivery services do not leave packages on your doorstep when you are not home.

 - Avoid putting that huge box from your new 70″ LCD HDTV on your curb for garbage pickup.
-That’s a great way to advertise to thieves.
+That’s an excellent way to advertise to thieves.

 These few, simple tips can go a long way toward keeping you and yours safe this holiday season.
 We hope they will help you outlive your term life insurance and possibly even prevent an unannounced visit from your family’s version of Clark’s cousin Eddie!